 Do you sometimes wish you knew just how well your child was using their vision?
 How well are they developing?
 What can they see?
 What are their overall needs and what type of resource would be appropriate to meet those needs?
 If so, you may find that the National Assessment Service at Homai Campus can help you in many ways.

 “Kia ora and welcome to the BLENNZ Developmental Orientation & Mobility (DOM) page.
 DOM is a Specialist Service – like OT and physio – that school students who have Vision Impairment may be able to access to support their ongoing development of their MOTIVATION to MOVE and engage their world.
 The end goal of DOM is to support the student, their team and family to achieve their desired potential as a pedestrian or traveller in their community.
 This service is offered to students who have vision impairment because sometimes not being able to see well can impact on a student’s confidence to engage and move in their environment.

 Immersion and residential services are available at the Homai campus and may also be available off-site.
 These cater for ākonga and whānau/family from birth to 21 years.
 Immersion Courses provide opportunities for intensive programmes, mentoring and peer support.
 Learners may also attend the Homai Campus School when it is identified through the IEP process as the most appropriate educational placement.

-The Blind Foundation collections for children and young adults include fiction, non-fiction and educational resources.
+The Youth Library has collections for children and young adults include fiction, non-fiction and educational resources.
 These are available in one or more accessible formats.
-The Blind Foundation’s Youth Library is located at the BLENNZ Homai Campus.
+The Youth Library is located at the BLENNZ Homai Campus.
 The Youth Library welcomes visits from Youth Library members and their families.
+Contact the Youth Library.